Tyre Safety Awareness with the WI (Women’s Institute)

 — Student, Barnsley College

 “As a parent and an educator, I found it incredibly valuable.
-This should be part of every driving education program.”
+This should be part of every driving education programme.”

 — Sixth Form Tutor, North Yorkshire